Skip to main

 STUDENT ROLE

-After the student has been offered an internship, he or she submits a request (e.g, icat.uky.edu) to a Designated School Official (DSO) providing the internship start and end dates as well as the organization’s name and complete physical address.
+After the student has been offered an internship, he or she submits a request (e.g. icat.uky.edu) to a Designated School Official (DSO) providing the internship start and end dates as well as the organization’s name and complete physical address.
 The student also needs to provide the job title and a detailed job description.
 This process is facilitated and must be approved by a DSO before a student may begin work.
 In accordance with U.S. immigration regulations, students who engage in part-time or full-time CPT must still be full-time students during the academic year.

 COST AND PROCESSING TIME